Jonnyauk/Wonderflux/README.md

 If you still feel the need to hack the Wonderflux core code - that means that there is probably something that needs changing!
-See somewhere you'd like a filter, spotted a bug, or see a function that needs extra paramters?
+See somewhere you'd like a filter, spotted a bug, or see a function that needs extra parameters?
 Why not get involved with the project on GitHub, all feedback and contributions are welcome.

 How to contribute - all patches welcome!